 Case studies: Telemedicine Coding

 In order to make the webinar more interactive, we presented two case studies on telemedicine coding and asked participants to vote for the right ICD-10-CM and Professional Service codes in each case.
 You can read these case studies in the webinar handouts.
 Check out the on-demand version of the webinar to access the handouts!

-It takes timeliness and collaborative teamwork to obtain revenue cycle success.
+It takes timeliness and collaborative teamwork to obtain revenue cycle management success.
 The telehealth experience has taught all of us that we have to work collaboratively together.
-Whether it's a coder CDI, billers, auditors, we have to work together to deliver the best results.
+Whether it's a coder Clinical Documentation Improvement, billers, auditors, we have to work together to deliver the best results.

 Finally, we wrapped up the session by answering some important FAQs around the topic!